 Standing Committees of the Faculty may invite students to meetings of the respective Committees for specific meetings or on a continuing basis.

+Faculty ad hoc committees: The Faculty may create committees for specific purposes and limited periods.
+Members of such ad hoc committees will, unless the Faculty specifies otherwise, be appointed by the Faculty Senate subject to ratification by the Faculty; such Faculty committees will be responsible to and report to the Faculty.

+Joint faculty standing committees: The University Faculty and the administration may will jointly establish and maintain a number of Joint Committees of the Faculty and University to serve the roles and purposes of the University faculty.
+Faculty members of such committees will, unless the Faculty specifies otherwise, be appointed by the Faculty Senate subject to ratification by the Faculty; such faculty on the committees will be responsible to and report to the Faculty Senate, and serve the roles and purposes of the faculty in fulfilling its shared governance responsibilities.
+Three core concepts define the nature of joint committees: authority, representation, and advice.
+When a joint standing committee is formed the charge for the committee shall delineate the role of the new committee in reference to these three core principles.
+For example, some joint committees might have Faculty representation, but not have authority (e.g. University Council).

+Joint ad hoc committees: Joint ad hoc committees may be created by the Faculty Senate, the President and/or the Chief Academic Officer by mutual agreement.
+Joint ad hoc committees shall be created for a fixed duration of time and specifically articulated purpose, and may shall include members of the faculty, administration or staff, in proportions appropriate to the charge of the committee.
+Members of such committees will, unless the Faculty specifies otherwise, be appointed by the Faculty Senate subject to ratification by the Faculty; such faculty on the committees will be responsible to and report to the Faculty Senate, and serve the roles and purposes of the faculty in fulfilling its shared governance responsibilities.

-The Faculty may have representation to the Board of Regents or its committees, and it may be represented on committees of the Administration whenever and wherever such representation may be mutually desired.
+Faculty representation on Board of Regents committees: The Faculty may have representation to the Board of Regents or its committees, and it may be represented on committees of the Administration whenever and wherever such representation may be mutually desired.
 Such Faculty Representation will be selected by procedures specified in the By-Laws.

-In the event of a vacancy of the office of President, the Faculty Senate will confer with the Board of Regents and the Dean of the College in establishing criteria and procedures to be used in selecting a President, and will appoint, subject to the approval of the Faculty, Faculty representatives on a joint ad hoc committee empowered to seek and screen candidates and to nominate one or more candidates for the office to the Board of Regents, which will elect a person nominated in this manner consonant with Article II of the Restated Bylaws of the University.
+In the event of a vacancy of the office of President, the Faculty Senate will confer with the Board of Regents and the Chief Academic Officer in establishing criteria and procedures to be used in selecting a President.
+The Faculty Senate will appoint, subject to the approval of the Faculty, Faculty representatives on a joint ad hoc committee empowered to seek and screen candidates and to nominate one or more candidates to the Board of Regents, which will elect a person nominated in this manner consonant with Article II of the Restated Bylaws of Augsburg University.